ruthtillman/ASpaceASnake/README.md

 Code is commented.
 Please read the comments!
 There is substantial potential for reuse, but you'll need to know what's hardcoded.

 These scripts were built for a specific project of creating subjects, updating subjects with URIs, uploading subjects, adding subjects to resources, and uploading the updated resources.
-I slowly updating and genericizing them for my own reuse (e.g. a script which takes more params and uploads multiple types of objects).
+I am slowly updating and genericizing them for my own reuse (e.g. a script which takes more params and uploads multiple types of objects).

 ## Build Subjects - build-subjects.py